Have you ever been to Greece during Easter?

 Their νονά (godmother) or νονός (godfather) gives them their λαμπάδα (the Easter candle) and also the usual Easter gift: new shoes or money.
 A big chocolate egg is a favourite treat as well.

-Now there’s admittedly some confusion with the wishes in Greek.
+Now there’s admittedly some confusion about the wishes in Greek.

 We do love our wishes for sure.
 We have plenty.